 The project was launched in May 2017, during which time key stakeholders from academia, journals, and funding organizations met to discuss the criteria and technical requirements for developing a system of credit for data sharing.
 We aim to address critical issues relevant for implementation of a credit for data sharing system.

 Current Status: Active project

-Impact: A systematized, consistent, and universal method for giving credit to researchers who generate, manage, and/or share data would create legitimate and lasting incentives for data sharing.
+Impact: A systematized, consistent, and universal method for recognizing and crediting researchers who generate, manage, and/or share data to create legitimate and lasting incentives for data sharing.